Skeptic, cinephile, bookworm, gamer, history buff, armchair scientist, occasional YouTuber, habitual cringe inducer, reluctant realist.

 In the end, what was really left of Sutherland's facial capture work?
 Neither his face, body, or expressions wound up looking anything like the character he was portraying.
 Merely his facial movements as he spoke (which, honestly, didn't appear to be that special).
 And, of course, that voice.
 Which seems odd considering the previously mentioned quotes by Kojima.
 Quotes like the following:

 "As for the changing of the voice with the new technologies we are now able to express emotions not only by voice, but also with the expressiveness of the faces.The main theme this time is revenge, and so far the Snake emotions could not match the words, but now that emotions can be expressed also with the faces we needed a real actor, not just a voice actor.
-So we decided to use Mr. Sutherland." (the full interview can be found here)
+So we decided to use Mr. Sutherland."

 If we saw nothing of Sutherlands actual face, though, what really was being added to the story that a voice actor couldn't convey?
 Could Hayter not scowl correctly?